LAWNCARE CALENDAR

 To eliminate thatch, which refers to the accumulation of excess organic matter on the soil surface, lightly scarify the lawn using a spring tined rake.
 Thatch acts as a sponge holding water on the surface and preventing it from reaching the soil where it is needed.
 This situation makes the grass less tolerant of dry weather since the roots struggle to find moisture.
 Additionally, thatch can harbour diseases such as Fusarium.

 • Continue to trim the edges of the lawn as necessary.
-Maintain the mowing height between 15-20mm to avoid scalping the grass.
+Maintain the mowing height between 15-20mm.
 Currently there appears to be a prevalence of red thread, a fungal disease that turns the grass a reddish/pink colour.
 This issue can be resolved by feeding the grass with fertilisers or using chemical fungicides.

 Isolated weeds should be promptly pulled up or spot treatments can be applied using a lawn weed killer product.
 You can verticut the troublesome areas so help give the weeds a hard time.
 The healthier your grass is the less chance there is for weeds to take over.
 Ensure that your mower blades are still sharp and that all moving parts are properly lubricated according to the manufacturer's guidelines.
 This will enable the mower to cut the grass without putting excessive strain on the machine or tearing the grass which could potentially lead to the onset of diseases.https://allett.co.uk/pages/global-dealer-locator